Team307/Team307.github.io/index.md

 -	Will the battery be replaceable or rechargeable?

+**We will be using a replaceable battery and will also provide ourselvs a battery backup incase unseen issues happen.**

 -	Can we improve the battery life and reduce the amount of battery recharge?

+**We can improve battery life if we have the design connected to a power source that connects to the wall.**

 -	Are there better materials that can be applied to the product other than plastic while still remaining cost-effective?

+**Our group determined that plastic was the cheapest option.**

 -	Can we improve on the customization of the software so the user can choose what environmental condition to focus collecting data on?

+**Are Team did not have enough time to test and debug the software to includ the option where a user can control environmental conditions.**

 <br/>